 I’m a movement nerd.
 I train almost every day.
 I do barbell strength, kettlebells, brazilian jiu-jitsu, yoga, stretching and bodyweight training.
 I love handstand pushups.
-But even for me handstand pushups are a risky endeavour.
+But even for me, handstand pushups can be a risky endeavour.

 Every exercise comes with a risk to reward ratio.
 The risk for injury during a pushup is obviously quite low.
 In contrast, the rewards are great because it’s a highly effective exercise for upper body and core strength.
 Pikes offer similar rewards, but come with a higher risk as you’re at a disadvantaged pressing angle and could fall flat on your face as fatigue sets in.
 Handstand pushups have the potential to offer high rewards for overall arm, shoulder and core strength, but come with a considerably higher risk than pushups and pikes.

-Apart from the obvious reason that you are in danger of falling onto your head, there are three more reasons why you should reconsider doing handstand pushups if you’re not sure that you’re ready.
-Pay attention to the following 3 areas now to prevent injury and to set yourself up for long-term handstand pushup performance.
+Aside from the obvious danger of collapsing onto your head, there are three more reasons why you should reconsider doing handstand pushups if you’re not certain that you’re ready.
+Pay attention to the following 3 areas to prevent injury and to set yourself up for long-term handstand pushup performance.

 #1 You can’t extend your wrists enough